elp192/Group-Project/README.md

 1. **Logistic Regression (Regression)** - Fields: [```arrival_date_week_number```, ```arrival_date_month```, ```deposit_type```]<br>
   Logistic regression is a type of supervised learning classification algorithm which is used for predicting the probability of a target variable.
 The nature of target or dependent variable is binary, which means there can be only two classes.
 The variable"deposit_type" contains two types of observations - which is either "no deposit" or "non-refundable".

     #### Splitting Data into Training (70%) and Test (30%) Sets
     We make training and test sets to make sure that after we train our classification algorithm, it is able to generalize well to new data

         from sklearn.model_selection import train_test_split
         X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=0, test_size=0.3)

-#### Import the model you want to use
+    #### Importing the Logistic Regression Model from Sci-Kit Learn
         from sklearn.linear_model import LogisticRegression

-#### Make an instance of the Model
+    #### Making an instance of the Model
         classifier = LogisticRegression()

     #### Applying Recursive Feature Elimination (RFE)
     The RFE function is used for eliminating the less important features which do not contribute towards the context of the prediction.

         import statsmodels.api as sm
         from sklearn.feature_selection import RFE
         rfe = RFE(classifier, 20)
         rfe = rfe.fit(X, y.values.ravel())

     #### Training the model on the data, storing the information learned from the data
         classifier.fit(X_train, y_train)

     #### Making predictions on the test data
         predictions = classifier.predict(X_test)
         pd.DataFrame({"Prediction": predictions, "Actual": y_test})

     #### Measuring Model Performance
         from sklearn.metrics import accuracy_score
         accuracy_score(y_test, predictions)

     #### Conclusion:
     The model performance initially came out to be 98%, proving to be overfitting, therefore, after making effective use of the model with recursive feature elimination, made the model come down to approxiamately 91%, which was neither overfitting nor under-fitting.

 2. **Neural Network**<br>
 **Compiling, Training, and Evaluating the model**